+Deductibles, Out-Of-Pocket Maximums and Lifetime Maximum

 Your cost if you visit a:

 Network provider: Non-network provider:

-Copayment or coinsurance See specific benefit for app coinsurance. licable copayment or
+Copayment or coinsurance See specific benefit for applicable copayment or coinsurance.

 Deductible

 Per covered person \$5,000 \$10,000

 Per family \$10,000 \$20,000

 The deductible is the amount you must pay for eligible services each calendar year before the plan will begin to pay claims.
 If you have family members on the plan, you will each have to meet your own individual deductible before receiving benefits, unless the family deductible is met.
 Once the family deductible has been met, the plan will pay benefits for all covered family members.

 Please note that amounts reimbursed or paid by a provider or manufacturer, including manufacturer coupons, rebates, coupon cards, debit cards or other forms of reimbursement or payment on your behalf for a product or service, will not apply toward your deductible.

 Out-of-pocket maximum

-Per covered person \$7,000 \$12,500

-Per family \$14,000 \$25,000
+Per covered person \$7,000 \$12,500 Per family \$14,000 \$25,000

-This plan has both a per covered maximum.
-The per covered person member until the family out-of-poor deductibles paid by each covered count toward the individual's annu- the annual per family out-of-pocket on out-of-pocket maximum app cket maximum is met.
-Coinsur family member for covered be al per covered person out-of-p lies individually to each family ance, copayments and nefits for the calendar year
+This plan has both a per covered person out-of-pocket maximum and a per family out-of-pocket maximum.
+The per covered person out-of-pocket maximum applies individually to each family member until the family out-of-pocket maximum is met.
+Coinsurance, copayments and deductibles paid by each covered family member for covered benefits for the calendar year count toward the individual's annual per covered person out-of-pocket maximum and toward the annual per family out-of-pocket maximum.

-Please note that amounts reimbur manufacturer coupons, rebates, of payment on your behalf for a proc maximum. oupon cards, debit cards or oth ner forms of reimbursement or
+Please note that amounts reimbursed or paid by a provider or manufacturer, including manufacturer coupons, rebates, coupon cards, debit cards or other forms of reimbursement or payment on your behalf for a product or service, will not apply toward your out-of-pocket maximum.

-Lifetime maximum amount the plan will pay per covered Unlimited Unlimited
+Lifetime maximum amount the Unlimited Unlimited

+plan will pay per covered

+person